William Howitt: Return to Europe

-On his return to England Howitt had settled at Highgate and resumed his indefatigable book-making.
+On William's return to England, he settled at Highgate and resumed his indefatigable book-making.
 From 1856 to 1862 he was engaged on Cassell's Illustrated History of England, and from 1861 to 1864 he and his wife worked at the Ruined Abbeys and Castles of Great Britain.
 The Howitts had left the Society of Friends in 1847, and became interested in Spiritualism.
 In 1863 he published The History of the Supernatural in all Ages and Nations, and in all Churches, Christian and Pagan, demonstrating a Universal Faith.
 He added his own conclusions from a practical examination of the higher phenomena through a course of seven years.
+His eldest daughter Anna Mary paid tribute to his foundational work as a spiritualist and wrote his biography The Pioneers of the Spiritual Reformation in 1883.

 From 1870 onwards Howitt spent the summers in Tyrol and the winters in Rome, where he died.
-In 1880 Mary Howitt had a house built for her (which is still standing) in the spa town of Meran in South Tyrol (then part of Austria) and from then on divided her time between Rome and Meran.

-Mary Howitt was much affected by William's death, and in 1882 she joined the Roman Catholic Church, towards which she had been gradually moving during her connection with spiritualism.
+In 1880 Mary built a house (which is still standing) in the spa town of Meran in South Tyrol (then part of Austria) and from then on divided her time between Rome and Meran.
+Mary was much affected by William's death, and in 1882 she joined the Roman Catholic Church, towards which she had been gradually moving during her connection with spiritualism.
 She died at Rome on 30 January 1888.

+Legacy

 The Howitts are remembered for their untiring efforts to provide wholesome and instructive literature.
-Anna Mary Howitt was both an artist and a poet, and married Alaric Alfred Watts.
-Mary Howitt's autobiography was edited by her daughter, Margaret Howitt, in 1889.
-William Howitt wrote some fifty books, and his wife's publications, inclusive of translations, number over a hundred.
+Mary's autobiography was edited by her daughter, Margaret, in 1889.

+William Howitt wrote approximately fifty books, and together with his wife's publications, inclusive of translations, they number over a hundred.